R&D cycles are expensive.

 Green hydrogen — PEM electrolysis & storage materials

 ELSD produces a regime classification, not just an energy value.
-The same four-class framework applies whether the system is a battery cathode, a metalloenzyme active site, a catalytic cluster, or a strongly correlated material — making results comparable across domains.
+The same four-class framework applies whether the system is a battery cathode, a metalloenzyme active site, a catalytic cluster, or a strongly correlated material — making the audit verdict comparable across domains.

 |---|---|---|